×

 We asked people living in Playa Flamingo to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Playa Flamingo, you should pack lightweight clothing due to the tropical climate, including shorts, t-shirts, and swimwear.
 Don't forget to pack a hat, sunglasses, and sunscreen to protect yourself from the sun.
 It's also a good idea to bring a light rain jacket or umbrella, as Costa Rica experiences a rainy season.
 Comfortable walking shoes are a must, as well as sandals or flip flops for the beach.
 If you plan on hiking or exploring the natural parks, consider packing hiking boots and insect repellent.
 Bring your necessary toiletries, but keep in mind that many items can be purchased locally.
 If you take prescription medication, ensure you have enough to last for your move, as it may take time to arrange these in your new location.
 Pack your important documents, such as your passport, driver's license, and any necessary visas or work permits.
 It's also a good idea to have copies of these, as well as any important medical records.
 If you're planning on working or studying, don't forget your laptop, chargers, and any other necessary electronics.
 However, remember that Costa Rica uses a different plug type, so you may need an adapter.
 Lastly, consider packing items that will make your new place feel like home, such as photos, favorite books, or small decor items.
-But remember, Costa Rica has plenty of shopping options, so you can purchase many items once you arrive," said one expat who made the move to Playa Flamingo.
+But remember, Costa Rica has plenty of shopping options, so you can purchase many items once you arrive," explained one expat living in Playa Flamingo, Costa Rica.

 What cultural faux pas should I try to avoid making in Playa Flamingo?